-Samsung's Two New 50W & 45W Chargers: More Annoying Than Efficient?
+Samsung's New 50W & 45W Chargers: Efficient or Annoying?

 Around January, Roland Quandt leaked that Samsung would be releasing a new 45W and dual 50W charger for their new range of luxury smartphones.
 The S24 Ultra and S24+ can draw power at 45W, which makes for ridiculously low charging times.
 On the other hand, the standard S24 only draws 25W, the same as the S23.